keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 The ouroboros has a long history, including a connection to alchemy where it is illustrated here in relation to *chrysopoeia* ("gold-making") through balancing "one in the everything". --—*"Chrysopoeia of Cleopatra the Alchemist"*, pseudonymous, 3rd or 4thC.
 {:.figcaption}

-The WWII chemical cartel functions as a constant ominous industrial spectre stalking the Gravity's Rainbow, tragically mirroring how scientifically and commercially pioneering chemical companies were wrested into the control of war leaders to commit inhuman acts; the 'Them' of the military-industrial complex which haunts the book's entire narrative.
+The dreamsnake again rears its head (and heads its rear) in the novel *Gravity's Rainbow*.
+The WWII IF Farben chemical colour cartel functions as a constant ominous industrial spectre stalking the book, tragically mirroring how scientifically and commercially pioneering chemical companies were wrested into the control of war leaders to commit inhuman acts; the 'Them' of the military-industrial complex which haunts the book's entire narrative.
 The image of Kekulé's serpentine solution to benzene's structure repurposed as a metaphor of the economic boon and destructive cycle the war economy of WWII brings:

 > “Kekulé dreams the Great Serpent holding its own tail in its mouth, the dreaming Serpent which surrounds the World.
 But the meanness, the cynicism with which this dream is to be used.
 The Serpent that announces, “The World is a closed thing, cyclical, resonant, eternally-returning,” is to be delivered into a system whose only aim is to violate the Cycle.
 Taking and not giving back, demanding that “productivity” and “earnings” keep on increasing with time, the System removing from the rest of the World these vast quantities of energy to keep its own tiny desperate fraction showing a profit: and not only most of humanity—most of the World, animal, vegetable, and mineral, is laid waste in the process...
 No return, no salvation, no Cycle—that’s not what They, nor Their brilliant employee Kekulé, have taken the Serpent to mean.
 No: what the Serpent means is—how’s this—that the six carbon atoms of benzene are in fact curled around into a closed ring, just like that snake with its tail in its mouth, GET IT?"

 --- *Gravity's Rainbow*, Thomas Pynchon, pg.
 412, Penguin 2nd Ed.

-The connection to colour and dyestuffs in the book does not end there; the essay [*"Coloring Gravity's Rainbow"*](https://doi.org/10.16995/pn.374) applies a critical lens to the chromatic and chemical connections and how they shift throughout the book.
+The connection to colour and dyestuffs in the novel does not end there; the essay [*"Coloring Gravity's Rainbow"*](https://doi.org/10.16995/pn.374) applies a critical lens to the chromatic and chemical connections and how they shift throughout the book.
 The protagonist's very name ---Tryone--- has be interpreted to be linked with Tyrian purple, his depiction with colour scales that alter as the narrative shifts, the recurring theme of subjection to the totalisating nature of nomenclature and technology linked to the naming schemes of the colour industry.

 The connection between the dye industry and the ability to wage were was well noted in the period between the world wars, a American industrial pamphlet from the 1920s declares: